All Episodes

 You should be more concerned about the flu.

-The the context or texture to anybody that had mentioned a flu comparison, for me anyway, at the time, was that we lose tens of thousands of people with the flu.
+The context or texture to anybody that had mentioned a flu comparison, for me anyway, at the time, was that we lose tens of thousands of people with the flu.

-You know, to bring up the media never acted this way with N1H1 to quote Joe Biden.
+You know, to bring up the media never acted this way with N1H1, to quote Joe Biden.

-They didn't there was never any type of thought of mitigation efforts like this.
+There was never any type of thought of mitigation efforts like this.

 Did they know for sure that that couldn't have become the greater pandemic?